lukehefson/testing/README.md

 How about [a text link](http://ham.com)

-Or an image link of a lovely kitten:
+Or an image link of a lovely cat:

 ![](http://bit.ly/1RXe87U)